 The sides of the path were littered with people sitting and resting on their buckets, and I was forced to stop 3 or 4 times myself.
 Still, I made sure that I held out a little longer than Richard on every effort no matter how bad I was hurting, and soon I was good 30-50 yards ahead of him.
 I finally made it back to the rock pit and dumped my bucket, and then waited for Richard to catch up.
 It was at that point that Richard’s mood began to get a bit darker, and it would grow darker still as the course difficulty ramped up.

-Immediately downhill from the Bucket Brigade we ran into our families, and I stole a banana from Leigh Anne, which would be my only nutrition during the race.
+Immediately after the Bucket Brigade, Richard and I ran into our families, and I stole a banana from Leigh Anne, which would be my only nutrition during the race.
 The Spartan Race is a “self-supported” endeavor, so there was only water on the course, no food.
 Leigh Anne asked Richard how he was doing, and being fresh off of the Bucket Brigade obstacle, his remark was a very terse, “How do you think I’m doing?”
 After gathering ourselves for a moment and saying our goodbyes, it was off to the lowest part of the course on the expert side of the mountain.

 From obstacles 15 to 16 on the course map above, we were headed downhill through a creek with very slippery rocks.
 The going was incredibly slow, since one bad step could result in a broken ankle.
 When we finally emerged from the creek we were at the bottom of The Highlands Express lift, but had to flip a 6-7 foot log over several times before we could proceed up the mountain.

 Upon reaching the top, we were faced with two treacherous descents, which were even more dangerous than normal due to the wet conditions.
 Climbing up a slick ski slope is one thing, coming back down on shot legs is another matter altogether.
 Thankfully, Richard came up with a solution, which consisted of sitting on our feet and sliding down the wet grass on the slope.
-The solution was not without risk or pain, but was preferable to stumbling down at full speed and waiting to do a face plant down the mountain.
+The solution wasn’t without its own form of risk or pain, but was preferable to stumbling down at full speed and waiting to do a face plant down the mountain.

 At the bottom of the second descent we were confronted by the log carry, which further sank Richard’s spirits.
 We were forced to carry logs approximately a quarter mile down and back up the expert slope, which further taxed our already shot legs.
-Thankfully, no out of control logs went blazing past me down the slope this time!
+Thankfully, no out of control logs went blazing past me down the slope this time like one had the year before!
 I began to get a little bit ahead of Richard on the obstacle, but waited for him at the top near the log drop off.
 The lack of nutrition was really beginning to get to both of us at that point, and I could tell that Richard was ready to be done.

 From the end of the log carry, all we had to do was make it up one more intermediate slope and we’d be done.
 In true Spartan Race style, however, the course would maximize our effort over the remaining distance.
 First up was the barbed wire crawl.
 In 2013, the barbed wire crawl was tough, but they really upped the ante in 2014.
 The 2014 version was about 50% longer and on a steeper part of the course.
 Richard and I went in together, but I was soon ahead of him via my rolling technique.
 Since we were so close to the end of the course, I decided just to push ahead and find him when we were both done.

-I continued rolling instead of crawling, but I had to stop a few times from getting dizzy.
+I continued rolling instead of crawling, but I had to stop a few times since I was getting dizzy.
 I also had to crawl around people a few times to pass.
 The ski slope was littered with rocks, so bumps and bruises were unavoidable.
-The top of the barbed wired crawl was extra muddy for some reason, and it became difficult to make forward progress due to lack of traction.
-After what seemed to be an eternity, however, I came to the end of the obstacle and got back on my feet.
+The top of the barbed wired crawl was extra muddy, and it became difficult to make forward progress due to lack of traction.
+After what seemed like an eternity, I came to the end of the wire and got back on my feet.

 The rope climb was waiting for me, and the Spartan Race organizers love to put one of the toughest obstacles near the end for when you are completely exhausted.
 I managed to make it up and back down without falling, and then it was a short climb to the finish.
 One small pyramid wall and some flaming logs were all that remained, and then it was across the finish line.